Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 \end{enumerate} The symplectomorphism $- Id_{\C^n}$ is Hamiltonian and $\K$-equivariant.
 It preserves the sphere $S_p$ and the contact form $\alpha_p$, as well as the level set $P_{\K}^{-1}(p)$.
-Therefore, it projects to an $\alpha$-preserving contactomorphism $g \in \text{Cont}_0(V,\xi)$.
-In particular, any estimate for the number of translated points of all the compositions of $g$ with contactomorphisms in $\text{Cont}_0(V,\xi)$ will give rise to the same estimate for the contactomorphisms in $\text{Cont}_0(V,\xi)$ themselves.
-In other words, the twist by $-Id_{\C^n}$ won't affect the estimation on the number of translated points.
+Therefore, it projects to a contactomorphism $g \in \text{Cont}_0(V,\xi)$.
+In particular, any estimate for the number of $\alpha$-translated points of all the compositions of $g$ with contactomorphisms in $\text{Cont}_0(V,\xi)$ will give rise to the same estimate for the contactomorphisms in $\text{Cont}_0(V,\xi)$ themselves.
+In other words, the twist by $-Id_{\C^n}$, added so that the quadratic form $\mathcal{Q}$ becomes non-degenerate, won't affect the estimation on the number of $\alpha$-translated points.